Several years ago I wrote the post Is Your Executive Resume Still Partying Like It’s 1999?, and then updated it more recently.

 Using hyperlinks in your executive resume leads readers to more in depth information about you, and helps position you as social media savvy.

-Here’s where and what kind of links to include in your resume:
+Here’s what to link to in your resume:

-- Link in your contact info to your LinkedIn profile, as long as your profile is robust and fully fleshed out.
+- Your LinkedIn profile (with your contact info at the top of your resume), as long as your profile is robust and fully fleshed out.
 If you don’t have a LinkedIn profile, get busy and build one now.

-- Links to other social media accounts, if you’re active there.
+- Other social media accounts where you’re active (also at the top of your resume).
 If it’s been months since you’ve posted on these accounts, that doesn’t count as “active”.

-- Links to your relevant white papers and articles that are published online
+- Relevant white papers and articles written by you that are published online (either in the initial resume summary or Experience section)

 4. Old style formatting